-7.3 Saving and retrieving compiled rules
+7.4 Saving and retrieving compiled rules

 Compiled rules can be saved to a file and retrieved later by using yr_rules_save() and yr_rules_load().
-Rules compiled and saved in one machine can be loaded in another machine as long as they have the same endianness, no matter the operating system or if they are 32-bits or 64-bits systems.
-However files saved with older versions of YARA may not work with newer version due to changes in the file layout.
+Rules compiled and saved in one machine can be loaded in another machine as long as they have the same endianness, no matter the operating system or if they are 32-bit or 64-bit systems.
+However files saved with older versions of YARA may not work with newer versions due to changes in the file layout.